-The annual performance of the Managing Director was carried out by the Remuneration Committee in determining remuneration issues relating to him.
+The annual performance of the Managing Director was not carried out by the Remuneration Committee in determining remuneration issues relating to him.
+The Managing Director resigned during the 2021-2022 year.

 The performance of senior executives is assessed by the Managing Director.
 The assessment involves an annual review of performance and development and the results of the review are formally documented.